-Risk Management has become the key pillar of focus in many organization, not denying that there are also investing lot of efforts in mitigating the organization risk on PEOPLE, PROCESS and TECHNOLOGY.
+Risk Management has become the key pillar of focus in many organisation, not denying that there are also investing lot of efforts in mitigating the organisation risk on PEOPLE, PROCESS and TECHNOLOGY.

-Frankly, with anti-virus and firewall alone we’re not playing a proactive role in curbing the risk, because the primary target are the people employed in the organization.
+Frankly, with anti-virus and firewall alone we’re not playing a proactive role in curbing the risk, because the primary target are the people employed in the organisation.

 1. Invest on Assets